OriStranac/BookFinder/README.md

 2. Enter search text in the search field.
 3. Choose a sorting option (Default, Title (A-Z), Authors (A-Z)).
 4. Browse the search results and use pagination to navigate between pages.

+### Additional Features
+* View Book Details:
+  Users can view detailed information about each book.
+* Add/Remove from Favorites:
+  Users can add or remove books from their list of favorite books.